HMS Dreadnought (1906): Construction

 Dreadnought two days after the keel was laid.
 Most of lower frames are in place plus a few of the beams which supported the armoured deck.

-Dreadnought was the sixth ship of the Royal Navy to bear the name Dreadnought, which means "fear nothing".
+Dreadnought was the sixth ship of the Royal Navy to bear the name, which means "fear nothing".
 To meet Fisher's goal of building the ship in a single year, material was stockpiled in advance and a great deal of prefabrication was done from May 1905 with about 6,000 man weeks of work expended before she was formally laid down on 2 October 1905.
 She was built at HM Dockyard, Portsmouth, which was regarded as the fastest-building shipyard in the world.
 No. 5 Slip was screened from prying eyes; attempts were made to indicate that the design was no different to other battleships.
 Some 1,100 men were already employed by the time she was laid down, but soon this number rose to 3,000.
 Whereas on previous ships the men had worked a 48-hour week, they were required on Dreadnought to work a 69-hour, six-day week from 6 a.m. to 6 p.m., which included compulsory overtime with only a 30-minute lunch break.
 While double-shifting was considered to ease the long hours which were unpopular with the men, this was not possible due to labour shortages.
 On Day 6 (7 October), the first of the bulkheads and most of the middle-deck beams were in place.
 By Day 20, the forward part of the bow was in position and the hull plating was well underway.
 By Day 55 all of the upper-deck beams were in place, and by Day 83 the upper deck plates were in position.
 By Day 125 (4 February), the hull was finished.

 Dreadnought was christened with a bottle of Irvine's sparkling Australian wine by King Edward VII on 10 February 1906, after only four months on the ways.
 The bottle required multiple blows to shatter on a bow that later became famous.
 Signifying the ship's importance the launch had been planned to be a large elaborate festive event but the court was still in mourning for Queen Alexandra's father the King of Denmark who had died 12 days before, so she did not attend and a more sober event occurred.
 Post-launch fitting out of the ship was done at No.15 Dock.

 Sources differ on the cost of the ship's construction: £1,785,683, £1,783,883, and £1,672,483.